Future of Ports Startup Challenge

 The increasing maturity of artificial intelligence and machine learning capabilities combined with reduced costs of drone and geo-spatial technologies, has created unprecedented opportunities to enable fully automated operations, including autonomous inspections and drone-based cargo and container deliveries.

-Cloud and big data technologies are making it easier than ever to gain real-time insights into business operations and perform automated modeling and simulations.
+Big data and analytics technologies are making it easier than ever to gain real-time insights into business operations and perform automated modeling and simulations.
 These insights can help port operators optimize terminal operations, eliminate supply chain inefficiencies and maximize utilization of infrastructure.
 In the future, the movement of all physical objects and infrastructure will be digitally recorded and represented to provide perfect insight into operations.

 Bring Your Own Idea